akarazhev/crypto-scout-db/doc/1-timescaledb-production-ai.md

 # Context: Development of the `timescaledb` production ready service

-In this `crypto-scout-db` project we are going to use the `timescaledb` server in a container for messaging between services and to collect crypto data.
+In this `crypto-scout-db` project we are going to use the `timescaledb` server in a container for saving data crypto data.
 So you will need to review and update the `podman-compose.yml` file for the production.

 ## Roles